WeirdConstructor/HexoDSP/README.md

 signals in the DSP threads look like.
 From monitoring the inputs and outputs of single nodes to get the current output value of all nodes.

+There is also an (optional) JIT compiler for defining custom pieces of DSP code that runs at native speed in a DSP graph module/node.

 Here a short list of features:

-* Runtime changeable DSP graph
+* Runtime changeable DSP graph.
-* Serialization and loading of the DSP graph and the parameters
+* Serialization and loading of the DSP graph and the parameters.
-* Full monitoring and feedback introspection into the running DSP graph
+* Full monitoring and feedback introspection into the running DSP graph.
-* Provides a wide variety of modules
+* Provides a wide variety of modules.
+* (Optional) JIT (Just In Time) compiled custom DSP code for integrating your own DSP algorithms at runtime.
+One possible frontend language is the visual "BlockCode" programming language in HexoSynth.
-* Extensible framework for quickly developing new nodes at compile time
+* Extensible framework for quickly adding new nodes to HexoDSP.
-* A comprehensive automated test suite
+* A comprehensive automated test suite covering all modules in HexoDSP.

 And following DSP nodes: